straybiker/HA-load-balancer/README.md

 >    precision: 2
 >```
 >sensor.netto_verbruik_huis is the raw household power consumption, netto_verbruik_huis_lp is used by the load balancer.
 This sensor can become negative if PV panels provide more power then being used by the household.

+#### Step 3
+Create the scripts
+- Create a new automation for the load balancer and paste the yaml code of LoadbalanceEVCharger.yamlinto it
+- Create a new script to update the charger and paste the yaml code of the SetChargerParams.yaml in it
+- [Optional] Create a new automation to reset the charger parameters when the car is disconnected and paste the yaml code of resetCharger.yaml in it

+### Option 2: Package installation
+See https://www.home-assistant.io/docs/configuration/packages/ for details about packages The package is file is located in the package folder.

 ## Details
 This load balancer checks every 10 seconds the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
 The total power to use, household + EV charger, is defined in an input helper parameter.